-These homemade gluten free graham crackers are easy to make and even easier to eat!
-And the crumb crust is as easy as, well…pie!!
+These homemade gluten-free graham crackers are easy to make and far superior to store bought.
+And the crumb crust is as easy as, well...pie!!

 These gluten free graham crackers are so easy to make that it'd almost be silly to run to the store just to buy gf graham crackers.
 YOU know, as well as I do, how expensive all things gluten free are, and graham crackers are no exception to that rule, are they?